vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Harivaṁśa

 (HV) The Harivaṁśa being the Khila or supplement to the Mahābhārata.
-For the first time critically edited by P.L.
-Vaidya.
+For the first time critically edited by P.ḶVaidya.
 Poona 1969–71.
 2 vols.

 Harle, J.C.